facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 For example, during review a diff with the removal of **final** keyword, it could lead to useful comments to find different solutions.

 There are also some points against **final**.
 Testing becomes more complex as classes with **final** can not be mocked.
-A solution to this problem is partially solved in php, using the annotation **@final**, even if it does not have the same validity as a language keyword.
+A solution to this problem is solved in php, using the annotation **@final**, even if it does not have the same validity as a language keyword.
+However at nowadays with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm(https://psalm.dev/docs/) the annotation is fully supporteds and work properly.
-However using the interfaces is a huge advantage brought indirectly by the use of the this keyword.

-Another point to disadvantage is that it is considered an instrument too coarse to be effective.
+A point to disadvantage is that it is considered an instrument too coarse to be effective.
 A developer can simply to remove the **final** keyword and then do wrong things!.
 I not agree with this.
 Too many times I saw to use wrong the inheritance, so I think that this is useful for beginner but also a more senior developer.